Utility 2.0 Plan

 Background

-Pursuant to the Public Authorities Law, PSEG LI, Service Provider for the Long Island Power Authority (LIPA), submits for review to the DPS, proposed plans related to implementation of energy efficiency tools to help customers more effectively manage their energy usage, utility bills and improve system reliability and power quality.
-The PSEG LI EE programs offer incentives and rebates to residents, including Low and Moderate Income (LMI), and commercial customers to aide them in using less energy to achieve the same results.
-PSEG LI’s annual Energy Efficiency Plan is included within its U2.0 filing.
+Pursuant to the Public Authorities Law, PSEG LI, Service Provider for the Long Island Power Authority (LIPA), submits for review to the Department of Public Service (Department or DPS) proposed plans related to implementation of energy efficiency measures, distributed generation and/or advanced grid technology programs, having the purpose of providing customers with tools to more effectively manage their energy usage and utility bills and improving system reliability and power quality.
+PSEG LI submitted the initial plan to DPS in 2014 and files updates annually.
+PSEG LI submitted its proposed 2025 Utility 2.0 Plan update to DPS on July 1, 2025.
+PSEG LI’s annual Building Efficiency and Electrification (BEE) plan is also included within the filing.

-As part of the Department’s regulatory oversight of electric service operations on Long Island pursuant to the Public Service Law, DPS reviews the proposed plans and provides recommendations to the LIPA Board of Trustees (BoT).
+As part of the Department’s regulatory oversight of electric service operations on Long Island pursuant to the Public Service Law, DPS reviews the proposed plans and provides recommendations to the LIPA Board of Trustees for consideration in its approval and budget process, which is expected to conclude by the end of 2025.

 Utility 2.0 Plan Proposals

-PSEG LI’s 2024 Utility 2.0 Plan provides updates and budget adjustments on initiatives previously reviewed by DPS and approved in prior years by the LIPA BoT.
-The current plan includes updates for the following programs:
+PSEG LI’s 2025 Utility 2.0 Plan provides updates and budget adjustments on initiatives previously reviewed by DPS and approved in prior years by the LIPA Board of Trustees.
+This year’s plan also includes five-year projections through 2030 for many of the included initiatives.
+The plan includes updates for the following programs:

 - Suffolk County Bus Make-Ready Pilot